May 30, 2021

 Same as the daily journals, monthly journals also live inside pages within Notion.
 At the end of each month, I move all daily journal pages into the respective month.

 I divide these summary documents into sections each for career and personal life.
 Within these two broad classifications, I add the top 3 highlights, top 3 setbacks/downers.
 I also add the general mood and emotions through the month.
-The colour coding established in monthly journals help with the summarisation.
+The colour coding established earlier in monthly journals helps with the summarisation.

 For the yearly journals (or monthly summaries), I use Obsidian instead of Notion.

 Like I mentioned before, for both daily and monthly journals, I use Notion.
 It is available for all the platforms and devices I use – Android, MacOS, iPadOS, Web.
 This made it the prime candidate as it would be handy at all times.

 For my year-end monthly summaries, I use Obsidian.
 It's is a markdown based note-taking tool where notes are stored on the system instead of the Cloud.
 It's also my permanent filing cabinet for notes.